mcroddev/samething/readme.md

 samething makes use of specialized toolchains which are suitable for development and deployment.
 For more information, navigate to the `toolchains` folder and select your host system for instructions.
+Not using the provided toolchain is entirely unsupported, and I wish you the best of luck if you're going that route.